axiomiety/axiomiety.github.io/articles/proj_aws-glacier.markdown

 ### Wrapper ###

-I wrote a very rough wrapper for the above but it's still very much work in progress.
-I have only used it to upload files.
+I'm in the process of writing a wrapper to abstract some of the record-keeping (`boto` makes the communication with Glacier dead easy - it's already abstracted).
+You can find the [work in progress here](https://github.com/axiomiety/crashburn/blob/master/glacier_wrapper.py).